Connecting to a Private or Shield Heroku Postgres Database via PrivateLink

 - It is your responsibility to verify the security of your VPC to ensure fully secure access to your Heroku Postgres database.

 Private Spaces support trusted IP ranges for data services as a beta feature.
-This feature is an option if you need to connect to a Heroku Postgres database from outside the Private Space boundary.
-However, you must contact Heroku to enable this feature, and granular access control is not available for it.
+This feature is an option if you must connect to a Heroku Postgres database from outside the Private Space boundary.
+However, you must contact Heroku to enable this feature, and granular access control isn’t available for it.

 By connecting via AWS PrivateLink, your database is treated as part of your own VPC, and you can restrict access to a set of users and roles.
-Consequently, this method is recommended whenever it is available for your use case.
+Consequently, this method is recommended whenever it’s available for your use case.